yucodev/archie_bot/README.md

 If you have any doubt, info, any question or something you have to tell us, don't hesitate in contact us.
 Our e-mail is cibathleticsdev@gmail.com
 ### Tips
    - Never show the token in GitHub.
 Use an external config.py file that contains the token, and hide it with a .gitignore file.
+   - Please, use always English language if possible.

 ## Commands
 #### About Archie